 Have you moved?
 Last name Changed?
 New to Missoula County?

-Complete and return this form to our office by October 11th to be registered for the November 8 Federal Election.
+Complete and return this form to our office by April 6th to be registered for the May 5, 2020 School and Special District Election.

 Are you registered, but prefer to get your ballots 25 days before the election in the mail?
 This is the form for you!
 The absentee application will enroll you on the vote-by-mail list.
 Absentee voting simply means you'll be absent from your polling place on Election Day.
 Please note: this form will not change/update your registered address.
 If your information has changed, the voter registration application is the best form to submit to our office.